V4Fire/Client/src/components/friends/sync/README.md

    }
    ```

-2. You must explicitly set the field value `((v) => o.value = v)` when setting up the watch function.
+2. You must explicitly set the field value `((v) => o.value = v)` when configuring the watch function.
-3. Redundant component API: outside we pass the `initialValue`, and inside we use the `value`.
+3. Redundant component API: externally, we pass the `initialValue`, and internally, we use the `value`.

-To solve these problems, V4 has a special `sync.link` method, which, in fact, does the mechanism described above,
-but hides it "under the hood".
-Let's rewrite our example using `sync.link`.
+To address these issues, V4 provides a special `sync.link` method, which essentially performs the mechanism described above but conceals it "under the hood".
+Let's re-write our example using `sync.link`.

 ```typescript
 import iBlock, { component, prop, field } from 'components/super/i-block/i-block';